Constriction of small arteries causes fingers (or toes) to become pale or bluish, numb, and tingle.

 People can control mild Raynaud syndrome by protecting their head, trunk, arms, and legs from cold.
 For those who experience symptoms when they get excited, mild sedatives or biofeedback may help.
 People who have the disorder must stop smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
 Quitting smoking brings immediate health benefits that increase over time... read more because nicotine constricts blood vessels.

-For people with secondary Raynaud syndrome, doctors treat the disorder causing it.
+For people with secondary Raynaud syndrome, doctors treat the associated disorder.

 Drugs Mentioned In This Article